cogor/vite-plugin-vue-remove-attributes/README.md

 # vite-plugin-vue-remove-attributes

-This plugin removing data attributes from SFC at build time
+Remove data attributes from SFC at build time

 ## 📦 Install